tomfay/scspin/examples/aniso1/README.md

 ```
 scspin input.json
 ```
-This will produce a set of checkpoint files `checkpoint-n.dat` with n=1-10, the `anisosimout.dat` file and the `anisoyields.out` file.
+This will produce a set of checkpoint files `checkpoint-n.dat` with n=1-10, the `anisosimout.dat` file and the `anisoyieldsout.dat` file.